London Boulevard2.5 Stars

 - Release Date

-Writer of Martin Scorsese’s gangster drama The Departed and Martin Campbell’s hard boiled revenge pic Edge of Darkness, William Monahan makes his directorial debut adapting Irish crime writer Ken Bruen’s novel London Boulevard, a mean streets tale with a dash of 1960s British crime movie panache.
-Accompanied by a rich soundtrack featuring Bob Dylan, Dominic Murphy, The Yardbirds, Kasabian, and of course The Rolling Stones, Monahan’s film occupies a familiar style and storyline, doing so with raw gangster dialogue and a handful of strong performances.
+Writer of Martin Scorsese’s gangster drama The Departed and Martin Campbell’s hard-boiled revenge pic Edge of Darkness, William Monahan makes his directorial debut adapting Irish crime writer Ken Bruen’s novel London Boulevard, the tale of a mean streets with a dash of 1960s British crime movie panache.
+Accompanied by a rich soundtrack featuring Bob Dylan, Dominic Murphy, The Yardbirds, Kasabian, and of course, The Rolling Stones, Monahan’s film occupies a familiar style and storyline, doing so with raw gangster dialogue and a handful of strong performances.
 But Monahan doesn’t yet have a confident enough hand to lend the production much stylistic finesse from behind the camera; and although actors make up for lacking style, they cannot salvage the film’s structural problems.

 Next for director Monahan: an adaptation of Jean Anouilh’s play Becket, which, as a period piece, aligns nicely with the writer’s script for Ridley Scott’s Kingdom of Heaven.
 Here’s hoping Monahan retains a consistent style in his future directorial projects; one of London Boulevard’s resounding downfalls is how he shifts from noirish crime story one moment to romantic fodder the next.
 Chris Menges’ clean lensing adapts to both approaches nicely, but without much showiness to his technique.
 A little flash is just what this film could have used.
 Fortunately, Monahan knows how to cast his film.
 He brings over Winstone from The Departed and snatches up Farrell, who’s blossomed into a real actor now that his playboy days have calmed—not to mention Knightley, Chaplin, and Thewlis.
 Even still, Monahan delivers a messy-if-mildly-enjoyable crime movie that should entertain, but won’t wow, fans of both the genre and these performers.